Missy Elliott

+Elliott's third and fourth albums, Miss E...
+So Addictive (2001) and Under Construction (2002) made her the sole recipient of both Grammy Awards for Best Female Rap Solo Performance with their respective songs "Scream a.k.a.
+Itchin" (featuring Timbaland) and "Work It".
+Furthermore, the albums peaked at numbers two and three on the Billboard 200, respectively, while "Work It" peaked at number two on the Billboard Hot 100.
+Her fifth and sixth albums, This Is Not a Test!
+(2003) and The Cookbook (2005), followed thereafter; the latter matched Under Construction on the Billboard 200 and spawned the Billboard Hot 100-top three single, "Lose Control" (featuring Ciara and Fatman Scoop).
+Following a long-term hiatus, her debut extended play, Iconology (2019) marked her first release in 14 years.

-Elliott has been referred to as the "Queen of Rap" by media outlets.
-Her accolades include four Grammy Awards.
-She has sold 40 million records worldwide, is the best-selling female rapper in Nielsen Music history, according to Billboard.
-She became the first female rapper inducted into the Songwriters Hall of Fame and received the MTV VMAs Michael Jackson Video Vanguard Award for her impact on the music video landscape.
-In 2020, Billboard ranked her at number five on the 100 Greatest Music Video Artists of All Time.
+Elliott has received numerous accolades, including four Grammy Awards.
+Her overall discography has sold 40 million records worldwide, making her the best-selling female rapper in Nielsen Music history according to Billboard.
+She was the first female rapper to be inducted into the Songwriters Hall of Fame, and received the MTV VMAs Michael Jackson Video Vanguard Award for her impact on the music video landscape.
+In 2020, Billboard ranked her at No. 5 on their list of the 100 greatest music video artists of all time.
 In 2021, she was honored with a star on the Hollywood Walk of Fame.
-In 2023, she became the first female hip-hop artist nominated for the Rock and Roll Hall of Fame.
+In 2023, she became the first female rapper to be nominated and inducted into the Rock and Roll Hall of Fame.
+In 2024, Elliot was honored as the 2022 recipient of the National Medal of Arts.